Post Tagged with: "Leadership"

 Inappropriate Relationships With Athletes

 Last week, British Cycling dismissed one of its top coaches after finding him guilty of gross misconduct, to include inappropriate relationships with athletes.
-Kevin Stewart, who was the head men’s sprint coach, was given repeated warnings about #inappropriaterelationships and […]
+Kevin Stewart, who was the head men’s sprint coach, was given repeated warnings about #inappropriaterelationships and his overall behavior.
+Obviously, these repeated warnings did not stop his actions.
+He created an […]

 Read More